ari-beau/exprAnalysis/README.md

 to visualize differential gene expression.
 The *keggDiseaseGenes* function retrieves genes associated with a specific Kyoto Encyclopedia of Genes and Genomes (KEGG) disease entry.
 The *exprPCA* function produces a principal component analysis plot of the expression data.
+The *runExpressionAnalysis* function launchse the Shiny app for this package.

 The package also contains two datasets from a gene expression profiling experiment in ovarian cancer, called *OVExpression* and *OVSample.*